Best Yoga Wheel

 Our Overall Favorite

-- STRONGEST WHEEL ON THE MARKET: Able to withstand a WHOPPING 550lbs!
+- STRONGEST YOGA WHEEL ON THE MARKET: Able to withstand 550 lbs!
 Lower quality yoga wheels are made of PVC – which is not safe or durable!
-This reliable yoga wheel is made to last!
-It DOES NOT FLEX unlike cheaper competitor products which claim similar strength, helping you perform all movements and poses with ease, safety, and much needed support.
+Our yoga wheel does not flex unlike cheaper competitor products so you can perform backbends and poses with ease, safety, and support.

-- ULTIMATE COMFORT: Surpassing competitive products in both quality and thickness, the UpCircleSeven Yoga Wheel features the THICKEST PADDING available, which cushions your palms, feet, and back while in motion, providing a remarkable sense of comfort.
+- ULTIMATE COMFORT: Our yoga wheel features the thickest padding available.
+It’s superior quality & design cushions your palms, feet, and back providing a remarkable sense of comfort.

 What Exactly is a Yoga Wheel?